The Top 5 Most Frequently Asked Questions About Rosco e-colour+

 Oftentimes, e-colour+ is a more cost-effective and affordable filter solution.
 Consult a Rosco dealer in your area for pricing.

-All e-colour+ rolls feature 1” cores.
-This is a significant advantage when storage space is at a premium.
-Whether it's gel space in a warehouse, a truck, or a gel cart – Rosco e-colour+ takes up less real estate than rolls on 2" cores like Lee.
+All e-colour+ rolls are available on one-inch cores.
+This is a significant advantage when storage space is at a premium in a warehouse, a truck, or a gel cart.
+For those who already have trucks, shelves, or carts built for wider rolls, a select range of e-colour+ rolls on two-inch cores is also available.

-We have recently introduced edge-marked rolls for the most popular color correction and diffusion filters in the range.
-An imperial measurement is marked every foot – making it easy to measure, cut, and keep track of how much gel is left on the roll.
+The most popular color correction and diffusion filters in the e-colour+ range are available in edge-marked rolls.
+These rolls feature an imperial measurement marked every foot – making it easy to measure, cut, and keep track of how much gel is left on the roll.

 #5 Where can I get e-colour+ filters?